Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/contribution.md

 ## Code
 This package consists of a single module, containing the following six elements:
 - `PHSystem`: parametric composite type for storing system matrices in port-Hamiltonian form, with a single input validating internal constructor;
-- `BenchmarkConfig`: abstract type for grouping all `<Model>Config` types;
-- `<Model>Config <: BenchmarkConfig`: (parametric) composite type containing all parameters for some model, with a single input validating internal constructor;
+- `<Model>Config`: (parametric) composite type containing all parameters for some model, with a single input validating internal constructor;
 - `<Model>Config`: external constructor providing several default `<Model>Config` instances based on some identifier
 - `construct_system`: method for constructing system matrices in 'natural' form based on some `<Model>Config` instance;
 - `PHSystem`: external constructor for constructing system matrices in port-Hamltonian form.
 The last four elements are repeated for each benchmark model and are stored together in `src/<Model>.jl`.
-All `<Model>.jl` files are included in `src/PortHamiltonianBenchmarkSystems.jl`, which also contains the type declarations for `PHSystem` and `BenchmarkConfig`.
+All `<Model>.jl` files are included in `src/PortHamiltonianBenchmarkSystems.jl`, which also contains the type declaration for `PHSystem`.

 To contribute to the code, simply add a file based on the example below at `/src/<Model>.jl` and add a corresponding `include` statement to `src/PortHamiltonianBenchmarkSystems.jl`.
-As shown below, the docstrings should be written in `Markdown` format and any default `<Model>Config` parameters should be stored on our [Zenodo](https://github.com/Algopaul/PortHamiltonianBenchmarkSystems.jl/) and retreived as Julia artifacts when needed.
+As shown below, the docstrings should be written in `Markdown` format.
+See the [Extras](@ref) section for additional information on best practices for setting a more complex model construction.
 ```julia
 export RandLinConfig